MicrosoftDocs/fabric-docs/docs/enterprise/throttling.md

 ## In-flight operations aren't throttled

 When a capacity enters a throttled state, it only affects operations that are requested after the capacity has begun throttling.
-All operations, including long-running ones, that were submitted before throttling began are allowed to run to completion.
+All operations, including long-running ones that were submitted before throttling began, are allowed to run to completion.
 This behavior gives you the assurance that operations are completed, even during CU surges.

 ## Throttle triggers and throttle stages